All comparisonsNote-taking apps

 LiquidText

-GoodNotes fails first because cross-document linking and excerpt management are structurally limited.
+GoodNotes fails first because it breaks when cross-document linking and excerpt management are structurally limited.

 Verdict